HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 - demonstration of a quantum technique for (reinforcement learning?) implemented in a accessible format within a game

-- Convolutional Neuronal Networks in combination with quantum mechanics are novel to this approach
+- Convolutional Neuronal Networks in combination with quantum mechanics are novel to this approach, as they were only applied to image recognition.

-- comparison of error rates?
+- comparison of error rates, noise mitigation (in gates and measurement?)?
-- execution speed of a quantum simulator running on a classical computer compared to a quantum computer running at IBM Q Experience ?
+- execution speed of a quantum simulator running on a classical computer compared to a quantum computer running at IBM Q Experience (using the Big-O Notation or with pure computation time?)?

 ##Implementation plan: Timeline, tasks & resources (research papers, Qiskit libraries/modules...)

 Timeline:
-TBD
+(It´s only a possible timeline)
+7 May  - 14 May: Basic Othello playable game.
+14 May - 28 May: Implementation of the classical (AND/OR)? quantum algortihm.
+28 May - 4 June: UI.

 Tasks:
-TBD

-Qiskit libraries/modules: @Divyanshu
+Creation and implementation of the Othello mecanics and the rules.
+Implementation of the classical algorithm.
+Implementation of the quantum algorithm.
+Desing the user interface.
+Implementation of the user interface.

+Qiskit libraries/modules: Qiskit-Aer for getting the backend, Qiskit-Ignis for noise mitigation, Qiskit-Aqua or Qiskit-machine-learning for the implementation of the algorithm @Divyanshu